 - FREE REFRESHMENTS during your shift

 - CHOOSE the movies we show in our semester lineup

 - ACCESS to social events with our favorite community of movie lovers

 - If you stay in LSC for long enough, you can become a permanent member which gives you free admission for life.

 There are lots of things to do at LSC, so many that we organized the group into different committees:

 Here you help design, print, and distribute all the LSC publicity you see around campus and online.
 You can also work on making slides for both LSC publicity and the other groups and activities that advertise at LSC.
-Unlike the other committees, most people on Publicity can do their work during the week — designers on their own schedule and distributors on weekday mornings.
+Unlike the other committees, most people on Publicity can do their work during the week — designers and distributors on their own schedule.
 Designers are asked to complete 3 posters per semester two weeks before the screenings.

 In short: popcorn, soda, ice cream, candy, and lots of fun!
 First you help setup all the refreshments in 26-100 about an hour before showtime, then you get free popcorn and soda during your volunteer shift, and at the end of the night you help clean-up and take our stuff back to the refreshments room.
 Come learn how to use the machines George (Fred died in the Great Fire of 2016, R.I.P.) and Guido.
 If you join Refreshments, you'll work about 5-6 weekend nights per term; you can ask to work the movies that you were planning to see anyway.